buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 ### model
 population

-&lt;data modeling> collection of entity data type instances.
+&lt;data modelling> collection of entity data type instances.

 Note 1 to entry: In scope of this standard models are populations of the ISO 16739-1 schema.

-[SOURCE ISO 10303-11:2004, 3.3.16, modified - Note 1 to entry added]
+[SOURCE: ISO 10303-11:2004, 3.3.16, modified - Note 1 to entry added]

 ### model